sritodi/office-docs-powershell/skype/skype-ps/skype/Set-CsPlatformServiceSettings.md

 ```

 ### -EnableExternalAccessCheck
-Enables administrators to use external access policies to block external access to Skype for Business on Mac users.
+Enables administrators to use external access policies to control access for UCWA clients

 ```yaml
 Type: Boolean